Frequently Asked Questions

 With just a few easy clicks, you can install WordPress at any time.
 If this is your first blog, after you initiate your installation, you can start creating new posts right away.
 You can install themes and plugins as well as create your own personalized pages and posts.

 If you already have a blog, you can move your content from your current location and host it on our servers alongside your Good Gallery website.
-Or if that sounds too difficult, we can do that work for you with our Blog Migration Service.

 We’ll provide you with a robust server hosting environment where you can reliably host your WordPress blog.
 And our engineering team constantly monitors, tests, updates, and backs up our blog servers.